 If you have an unopened bottle of vintage champagne and you have stored it correctly in the past 10 years, then there’s a good chance that it will still be good to drink.

-Anything beyond the 10 year mark and you could risk your champagne becoming corked.
+Anything beyond the 10 year mark and you could risk open bottle of your champagne becoming less bubbly and with ripe aroma and darker color.

-You will need to have kept your champagne stored at a constant temperature of 50 degrees Fahrenheit, ensure that the humidity levels were good, and that there is no exposure to any excessive vibration, noise, or sunlight.
+You will need to have kept your champagne is stored properly and at a constant temperature of 50 degrees Fahrenheit, ensure that the humidity levels were good, and that there is no exposure to any excessive vibration, noise, or sunlight.

 The best way to store your unopened bottle of champagne is to store it in a wine fridge or refrigerator.

-You can also store it in a wine cellar if you have one, or another area of your home where it is cool and dry.
+You can also store it in a wine cellar if you have one, or store champagne in another area of your home where it is cool and dry.

 How Long Can You Keep A Bottle Of Moët And Chandon?